Appelegarth History, Family Crest & Coats of Arms

 Early History of the Appelegarth family

-Another 241 words (17 lines of text) covering the years 1190, 1340 and 1284 are included under the topic Early Appelegarth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appelegarth research.
+Another 121 words (9 lines of text) covering the years 1190, 1340 and 1284 are included under the topic Early Appelegarth History in all our PDF Extended History products and printed products wherever possible.

 Appelegarth Spelling Variations

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Appelegarth has been spelled Aplegath, Aplegarth, Applegarth, Applegate and others.

 Early Notables of the Appelegarth family (pre 1700)